Brian D. McLaren

 Grace and Brian McLaren, January 2007

-Brian D. McLaren is an author, speaker, activist, and networker among innovative Christian leaders.
-His dozen-plus books include A New Kind of Christianity, A Generous Orthodoxy, Naked Spirituality, and Why Did Jesus, Moses, the Buddha, and Mohammed Cross the Road?
-He and his wife, Grace, live in Florida and have four adult children and three granddaughters.
-He's an avid wildlife and outdoors enthusiast who believes God's first language is this amazing universe.
+Brian D. McLaren is an author, speaker, activist, and networker among innovative faith leaders.
+His dozen-plus books include A New Kind of Christianity, A Generous Orthodoxy, Naked Spirituality, Why Did Jesus, Moses, the Buddha, and Mohammed Cross the Road?, We Make the Road by Walking, and The Great Spiritual Migration.
+He is a senior fellow with Auburn Seminary, and a board member and leader in Convergence Network, Center for Progressive Renewal, and Wild Goose Festival.
+He and his wife, Grace, live in Florida and have four adult children and five grandchildren.

 He began his career teaching college English.
 In 1982, he helped form Cedar Ridge Community Church, an innovative, transdenominational church in the Baltimore-Washington region (crcc.org).
 He left teaching in 1986 to become the church's first full-time pastor, and served until 2006, when he left the pastorate to devote full time to writing and speaking.

 Brian has been active in networking and mentoring church planters and pastors since the mid 1980's, and has assisted in the development of several new churches.
 He is a popular speaker for campus groups, seminaries, and clergy and leadership conferences, nationally and internationally.
-His public speaking covers a broad range of topics including the gospel and global crises; theology and postmodernity; liturgy, preaching and spiritual formation; evangelism and inter-religious dialogue, and faith and social justice.
+His public speaking covers a broad range of topics including the gospel and global crises; theology and postmodernity; liturgy, preaching and spiritual formation; multi-faith collaboration, and faith and social justice.

 McLaren's first book, The Church on the Other Side: Doing Ministry in the Postmodern Matrix, (Zondervan, 1998, rev. ed.
 2000) has been recognized as a primary portal into the current conversation about postmodern ministry.
 His second book, Finding Faith (Zondervan, 1999), is a contemporary apologetic, written for thoughtful seekers and skeptics (later re-released in two shorter volumes).
 His third book, A New Kind of Christian (Jossey-Bass, 2001) further explores issues of Christian faith and postmodernity, and won Christianity Today's "Award of Merit" in 2002.
 His fourth, More Ready Than You Realize: Evangelism as Dance in the Postmodern Matrix (2002) presents a refreshing approach to spiritual friendship.
 His 2004 release, A Generous Orthodoxy (Emergent/YS/Zondervan), is a personal confession and has been called a "manifesto" of the emerging church conversation.